Maurice1995/Proxmark3_Tag_Provisioning_Python/README.md

 - reads the UID of a TAG with Proxmark3
 - builds a URL from this UID
 - writes the URL to a TAG
-- generates a text file with all written Tag URLs + their corresponding UIDs
+- generates a text file with all written Tag URLs + their corresponding UIDs<br /><br />

 ## Preliminary steps: <br />